1. Tutorial

 link_url = StringField()

 We are storing a reference to the author of the posts using a ReferenceField object.
-These are similar to foreign key fields in traditional ORMs, and are automatically translated into references when they are saved, and dereferenced when they are loaded.
+These are similar to foreign key fields in traditional ORMs, and are automatically translated into references when they are saved, and dereferenced when they are loaded from the database.

 class Comment(EmbeddedDocument):